carmenbianca/report-liferay/report.md

 listing \ref{replace-snippet}.
 The function *replace_header()* from the snippet is run on all files defined earlier in this section.

+All-in-all, the script takes a few minutes to run.

 ```{#replace-snippet .python caption="A snippet from the mass-conversion script.
 HEADERS is a dictionary that contains the original headers as the keys, and the replacement headers as the values."}
 def replace_header(file_):
   with open(file_) as fp: